 1. Slips and Falls

-Slip and falls are the most commonly reported injury in the workplace.
+Slips and falls are the most commonly reported injury in the workplace.
 Estimates suggest that 33% of all personal injuries in the workplace are related to a slip, trip or fall.
 This is the top cause for workers’ compensation claims.

-And these accidents lead to:
+These accidents lead to:

 “Workplace slips, trips, and falls account for 17% of all disabling occupational injuries and 15% of all accidental deaths in the workplace,” writes Strom & Associates.